 This cold lentil salad has so many bright colors and and flavors.
 Since it doesn’t have any lettuce that would wilt, it’s perfect for packing in a jar and taking to work, making early in the day and bringing to pot-lucks, making on food prep day, or enjoying for dinner on a warm day.

 This easy Mediterranean lentil salad is made with simple everyday ingredients.
 I’ve shared a bunch of other lentil recipes here, from my super popular Vegan Lentil Meatloaf, to Lentil Bolognese, Lentil Meatballs, to Lentil Stuffed Mushrooms.
+Don’t miss my post all about How to Cook Lentils.
 In the winter, of course, I’m all about my favorite Lentil Soup.
 I love lentils because they are a great source of plant-based protein and iron.
 Lentils pack about 18 grams of protein per cup, according to the USDA.
 They’re also filling and packed with fiber.

 I like to use French green lentils here and cook them myself, as opposed to using the vacuum packed lentils you can find at Trader Joe’s.
 You wouldn’t want to use red lentils in this recipe as they are too soft.
 Save those beauties for something like Indian Dal.
 Cook, drain, and cool the lentils until they are ready to go into the salad bowl with the veggies and vinaigrette.